BitVM/bitvm.github.io/README.md

 - [Robin Linus at BitDevs meetup at Stanford (slides only)](https://docs.google.com/presentation/d/12gHxC1bR6Nb7A5IzkRvIdw44l1zP1Tn1ea_DnTbA61Q/edit?usp=sharing)

 ## Team
-The project is lead by Robin Linus, the inventor of BitVM, together with the [ZeroSync](https://zerosync.org) team, Lukas George and stillsaiko.
+The project is lead by Robin Linus, the inventor of BitVM, together with Lukas George and stillsaiko.
+Special thanks to Super Testnet and Carsten Munk.

+BitVM is developed as free and open source software under the umbrella of the [ZeroSync](https://zerosync.org) nonprofit organization.
+It is funded by research grants from Spiral, Open Sats, and community contributions.